marcwright/info-session-code-along/readme.md

 - **HTML** stands for Hyper Text Markup Language.
 We use HTML tags to create HTML elements which give our page structure.
 You can think of HTML as the **NOUNS** of our page.
 - **CSS** stands for Cascading Style Sheets.
 You can think of CSS as the **ADJECTIVES** of our page.
 CSS consists of **rules** that determine the color, fonts, and sizes of our HTML elements.
 - **Javascript** dictates the behavior of our webpage.
 It allows events to happen when we click on a button to submit a form.
-Javascript also helps Google "guess" what we're searching for in the search box.
+Javascript also helps Google or Amazon "guess" what we're searching for in the search box.

 <br>